 The Nominating and Corporate Governance Committee, with the help of counsel, has reviewed the applicable legal standards for Board and committee member independence, the Company's standards of independence and applied the criteria to determine "audit committee financial expert status".
 The Committee has also reviewed a summary of the answers to annual questionnaires completed by each director.
-On the basis of this review the Committee has communicated its findings to the full Board and the Board has affirmatively concluded that Frank Dieter Maier, Dr. Abraham Ludomirski, Wayne M. Rogers, Ronald Ruzic, Timothy Talbert, and Thomas Wertheimer qualify as independent directors.
+On the basis of this review the Committee has communicated its findings to the full Board and the Board has affirmatively concluded that Frank Dieter Maier, Dr. Abraham Ludomirski, Ronald Ruzic, Timothy Talbert, and Thomas Wertheimer qualify as independent directors.
 Each of the Audit Committee, the Nominating and Corporate Governance Committee, and the Compensation Committee of the Board is composed entirely of independent directors.

-How often did the Board meet during 2014?
+How often did the Board meet during 2015?

-The Board of Directors met seven times during the year ended December 31, 2014.
+The Board of Directors met five times during the year ended December 31, 2015.
 Regularly scheduled executive sessions of the Board's independent directors were also held.
-In 2014, each director attended at least 75% of the aggregate number of meetings of the Board of Directors and any Committee on which such director served.
+In 2015, each director attended at least 75% of the aggregate number of meetings of the Board of Directors and any Committee on which such director served.
 Vishay's policy on director attendance at annual meetings of stockholders may be found on our website at ir.Vishay.com.
-At the 2014 annual meeting of stockholders, all 10 of our directors attended in person.
+All of our directors attended the 2015 annual meeting of stockholders.
+Mr. Zandman attended telephonically.